Charles J. Senger

 Ph.D.
 Michigan State University 1989

 Prior to joining Cooley, Professor Senger clerked for several judges, including the Chief Judge of the Michigan Court of Appeals, and was an associate at a major Detroit law firm.
-While at Cooley, Professor Senger conducted research studies on admisssions, teaching and grading.
+While at Cooley, Professor Senger conducted research studies on admissions, teaching and grading.
 His doctoral dissertation focused on when certain thinking skills are learned in law school.
-He is a member of the American Bar Association, the American Psychological Association, the American Educational Research Association, and the National Association of Flight Instructors.
+He is a member of the American Bar Association, the American Psychological Association, the American Educational Research Association, the National Council on Measurement in Education, and the National Association of Flight Instructors.

 Professor Senger was a managing editor of the Journal of Urban Law at the University of Detroit Law School.
 While serving in the Army, he clerked for military judges at Fort Knox, Ky., and began an association with flying that led to becoming a certified flight instructor.